No charges yet filed in girl's East Garfield Park stabbing death; grandfather claims mother is suspect

 "For it to be somebody that young and that I have interacted with...
 It's like man, c'mon now, I didn't see this," family friend Darnell Richardson said.

 Police said charges are pending.
-Additional details about what led up to the shooting have not yet been released.
+Additional details about what led up to the incident have not yet been released.